The Process of Documenting

 Oregon’s “Trail of Tears”

-This project is a work in progress, which will eventually include photographs near each of the 24 camping locations they stayed each night as well as several other important locations related to the removal.
+This project is a work in progress: The Rogue River Trail of Tears has now all been photographed and printed including photographs near each of the 28 camping locations they stayed each night as well as several other important locations related to the removal.

 Artist Statement